-In ranking task, one weight is assigned to each group (not each data point).
+In ranking task, one weight is assigned to each query group (not each data point).
 This is because we only care about the relative ordering of data points within each group, so it doesn't make sense to assign weights to individual data points.

-- eval_set (list, optional) A list of (X, y) tuple pairs to use as a validation set for early-stopping - sample_weight_eval_set (list, optional) A list of the form [L_1, L_2, ..., L_n], where each L_i is a list of group weights on the i-th validation set.
+- base_margin (array_like) Global bias for each instance. - eval_set (list, optional) A list of (X, y) tuple pairs to use as validation sets, for which metrics will be computed.
+Validation metrics will help us track the performance of the model. - sample_weight_eval_set (list, optional) A list of the form [L_1, L_2, ..., L_n], where each L_i is a list of group weights on the i-th validation set.